General Business

 An introduction to managerial accounting concepts.
 It includes an introduction to the management process, including the function of planning, organizing, directing, controlling, and decision making.
 (NMCCN ACCT 2123).
 (3)

 An analysis and description of present day personnel practice; stresses such matters as source of labor supply, equal employment opportunity, selection of employees, training, collective bargaining, and judging effectiveness of the labor force.
 Writing Intensive.
-Prerequisites: BSAD 350 and ENGL 102.
+Prerequisites: MGMT 2110 and ENGL 1120.
 Non-business majors: consent of the instructor.
 (3)

 Degree Plan